Book a demo of the industry-leading marketing program for veterinarians Schedule Here

 The best hygiene regimen for a specific dog varies depending on their lifestyle, breed, and whether they have sensitive skin or other problems.
 There are a few essential components that your pet’s regimen should include.

-Critical elements of a good hygiene regimen include:
+Good elements of a dog's hygiene regimen include:

 Determine the frequency at which you should perform these tasks based on your pet’s needs and lifestyle.
 For example, a teacup chihuahua who rarely ventures outside needs baths less frequently than a Labrador who loves rolling around in the biggest mud puddles they can find.
 If you’re unsure of your dog’s hygiene needs, your veterinarian can give you dog bathing tips.